jkissi/GeoStructure/README.md

 ## (4) Directory Structure

 * Root - Run the pipeline
-* ancilliary - functions that perform convenience tasks internal to the pipeline
+* ancilliary - functions that perform convenience tasks internal to the pipeline (_callback function contains Quality Metric derivation code)
 * calculation - function that specilise in deriving specific standalone calculation
 * best_fit_plane - functions related to the voxel fitting and plane fitting functions of the pipeline
 * input - input data and/or files.
 Contains a script directory that is currently unused